 For everything you need to know to plan your trip, see our Copacabana Bolivia travel guide featuring overnight on Isla del Sol.

-Cusco to Copacabana and La Paz: How to catch the bus, which operators and how much to pay.
+Cusco to La Paz: How to catch the bus, which operators and how much to pay.

 La Paz, Bolivia Guide: 5 Interesting things to do besides the famous cable car (which you should do too)

-Uyuni Salt Flats Tour Guide: The crown jewel of any Bolivia trip.
+Guide to booking a Uyuni Salt Flats Tour: The crown jewel of any Bolivia trip.
 We had so many questions before booking our tour, so we decided to document the answers for anyone planning a trip to the Salar de Uyuni.

-Uyuni to San Pedro de Atacama: If you’re on the ‘Gringo Trail’ your next destination is San Pedro de Atacama, Chile.
+Uyuni to Calama Bus (San Pedro de Atacama): If you’re on the ‘Gringo Trail’ your next destination is San Pedro de Atacama, Chile.
 And it’s fabulous.
 We’ll show you everything to do there but first read on to find out how to get there cheaply and safely.